neuralgraphdatabases/awesome-logical-query/README.md

 6. [SE-KGE: A Location-Aware Knowledge Graph Embedding Model for Geographic Question Answering and Spatial Semantic Lifting](https://arxiv.org/pdf/2004.14171.pdf), Transactions in GIS 2020, GQE with scalar (x,y) coordinate prediction / encoding
 7. [Your Knowledge Graph Embeddings are Secretly Circuits and You Should Treat Them as Such](https://openreview.net/forum?id=2bjCZdGyEGE), The paper does not completely evaluate this idea, yet, but it could in principle extend their link prediciton technique to a union of conjunctions of these circuits.
 8. [Towards High-Order Complementary Recommendation via Logical Reasoning Network](https://arxiv.org/pdf/2212.04966.pdf) Application: BetaE in RecSys (LogiRec)
+9. (PLM4CLQA)[Unifying Structure Reasoning and Language Model Pre-training for Complex Reasoning](https://arxiv.org/pdf/2301.08913.pdf) ACL submission?
+Really it does not have a name..... -> To Applications